 The great variety in selection and personnel of village leadership committees is again emphasized along with the circumstance that former Sihanouk and Lon Nol people tended to become more important than the government would have desired.
 This inevitably had an effect on agricultural policy, which had apparently been changed again, although Heder does not call attention to that fact.
 The new policy was "solidarity teams . . . in which land, but not the means of agricultural production, should be collectivized," with the latter again becoming private property.
 However, as instructions about the policy descended through the administration they were "less and less strictly and competently followed," meaning obviously that their socialist content was increasingly ignored, and in the inevitable difficulties in deciding who should be the owners of private property, the tendencies of the village committees were very important, which must have meant that pre-1975 owners were favored and the maximum amount of equipment distributed as private property.
-As a result "many peasants were not sure what kind of 'teams' they were organized in and what the exact nature of property relations and regulations in the village was."
-130

-Another important result was that "virtually all of Kampuchea's agricultural production from that [1979-80] crop cycle was in private hands... in the hands of its producers."
-"If the crops had been 'normal' ones, there probably would have been a sufficient supply of food and seeds... there should have been generally enough to go around."
-But, "as is well known... the 1979 rainy season was greatly below 'normal' and the 1979-1980 dry season crop virtually non-existent."
-Besides drought, Heder lists several other reasons: war, looting after the war, insecurity, instability of the population, disorganization, but not, apparently, perniciousness or incompetence of the regime per se.
+As a result "many peasants were not sure what kind of 'teams' they were organized in and what the exact nature of property relations and regulations in the village was."130 hands of its producers."
+"If the crops had been 'normal' ones, there probably would have been a sufficient supply of food and seeds . . . there should have been generally enough to go around."
+But, "as is well known . . . the 1979 rainy season was greatly below 'normal' and the 1979-1980 dry season crop virtually non-existent."
+Besides drought, Heder lists several other reasons: war, looting after the war, insecurity, instability of the population, disorganization, but not apparently, perniciousness or incompetence of the regime per se.
+131